DESPITE THE CHALLENGES, BLACK WOMEN SMALL BUSINESSES THRIVE DURING THE HOLIDAYS IN HARTFORD - BOCETO MEDIA

 Jodie-Anne Bryant – Jodie's Cup of Health

-Background: Jodie-Anne is a 35 years old entrepreneur from Jamaica.
-She says she is proud of her cultural origins and represents it in the Hartford community.
+Background: Jodie-Anne Bryant is a 35-year-old entrepreneur from Jamaica, proudly representing her cultural roots in the Hartford community.

-About the business: "Jodie’s Cup of Health started as a beverage company in 2009.
-In 2015 my niece and I pivoted to body butters because she struggled with eczema.
-I started making the product for her and her mom, and then the rest is history."
+About the Business: "Jodie’s Cup of Health started as a beverage company in 2009.
+In 2015, my niece and I pivoted to body butters when she struggled with eczema.
+I began making the product for her and her mom, and from there, the business grew."

 City Charms 860